This is an archive page; this conference occurred in May 2004.

 Travel and accommodation

-Detailed information on accommodation possibilities and on how to get to the conference (with a selection of maps) are provided on separate pages:
+to the conference (with a selection of maps) are provided on separate

 Special session

-A special themed session has been organised for Friday afternoon by Ricardo Bermudez-Otero (Newcastle), Phil Carr (Montpellier) and Patrick Honeybone (Edinburgh).
-This will feature invited speakers and will conclude in an open discussion session when contributions from the audience will be very welcome.
+themed session has been organised for Friday afternoon by Ricardo Bermudez-Otero (Newcastle), Phil Carr (Montpellier) and Patrick Honeybone (Edinburgh).
+This

 Phonology and Loanword Adaptation